Escherbach/Seq-Roadmap/README.md

 should readily detect even pathogens that are very low in abundance.
-At a depth of 40M reads per sample, MGS was shown to consistently achieve a sensitivity on par with if not greater than PCR <span class="citation" data-cites="jumpcode Whiteford2022Metagenomic"></span>.
+At a depth of 40M reads per sample, MGS was shown to consistently achieve a sensitivity on par with if not greater than PCR <span class="citation" data-cites="jumpcode Whiteford2022Metagenomic">(Chan et al. 2022; Nava Whiteford 2022a)</span>.
 However, when the requirements of cost and time-to-answer are added, practical sensitivity of sequencing has to be determined.</p>
 <p>PCR has a key advantage over sequencing: because PCR targets a short,
 unique region of a genetic sequence, it is <em>insensitive to background material</em>.
 A high fraction of human material (mostly <span